Higinio Morínigo

 Higinio Nicolás Morínigo Martínez (11 January 1897 – 27 January 1983) was a Paraguayan military officer and politician who served as the 35th president of Paraguay from 1940 to 1948, ruling as a military dictator.

 Born to a mestizo family, Morínigo pursued a military career, serving as a prominent officer of the Paraguayan Army during the Chaco War.
 After the war he served in the cabinet of liberal President Félix Paiva.
 In May 1940, Morínigo was appointed Minister of War by President José Félix Estigarribia.
 After Estigarribia's death on 7 September, Morínigo succeeded him as acting president.

 Due to the new constitution enacted by Estigarribia shortly before his death, which gave immense power to the president, Morínigo was able to establish a military dictatorship.
-In 1943, after three years serving as acting president, Morínigo was elected to a full term, having run unopposed as all political parties were banned.
+In 1943, after three years serving as acting president, Morínigo was unopposed for a full term, as all political parties were banned.

 He was overthrown and was forced to resign in 1948 due to suspicions that he wanted to perpetuate himself in power, despite Juan Natalicio González being chosen as his successor, he was replaced by then President of the Supreme Court of Justice Juan Manuel Frutos as Provisional President.